anhcraft/palette/README.md

 <br>

 Whenever a GUI instance is created:
-1. Create a `Inventory` with items from the backup layer
+1. Create an `Inventory` with items from the backup layer
 2. Fire `onRendered` event.
 During this time, the plugin can replace placeholders in name and lore.
 3. Show the inventory
 <br>